Echidna122/DSA/README.md

-# DSA
+# Problems
-my own code plus the optimal solutions to various problems on platforms like Leetcode(for now)
+My approach(in comments) and the Optimal Solution is here.
+It is subdivided into various topics for reference.